adamsilver/fdpb/01-a-registration-form.md

 var validator = new FormValidator(document.getElementById('registration'));
 ```

-Then to add a particular set of rules to a form field,  call the `addValidator` method as shown below.
-The first rule's method trims the value before checking the length.
-This way the experience is forgiving as possible, which is especially useful for trivial mistakes such as an extra space.
+To validate the email field, for example, call the `addValidator` method as shown below.
+The first rule's method trims the value before checking the length in order to forgive trivial mistakes.
+Jared Spool makes a joke about this in “Design is Metrically Opposed”[^16], at 42 minutes in.
+He says “it takes 1 line of code to trim brackets and dashes from a telephone number, but it takes 10 to tell the user they typed something wrong”.

 ```JS
 validator.addValidator('email', [{